Sahajdeep7988/Database_mini/README.md

 3. **Invalid Command**: All SQL commands must end with a semicolon (;).
 Special dot commands like `.help` do not require a semicolon.

 4. **Syntax Errors**: Make sure your SQL commands follow the correct syntax as shown in the examples.

+5. **Logical Operator Issues**: When using complex conditions with multiple AND/OR operators, use parentheses to explicitly group conditions if the default precedence doesn't match your intent.

 ## See Also